 Streamlined company structures and processes while resizing the workforce to remain competitive throughout a major market decline.

-Employed SWOT analyses to recognize the steps necessary to steer the company into a modern, automotive-related structure conducive to the cultivation of highly skilled leaders business-critical
+Employed SWOT analyses to recognize the steps necessary to steer the company into a modern, automotive-related structure conducive to the cultivation of highly skilled leaders possessing the business-critical skills needed to facilitate future growth.

 WABCO